 Data should be pulled into MySQL database everyday from Yahoo/Google finance.

 The website should display graphs and users should be given options to search for stock prices.”

 Tip: This is an interesting project.
 Implement it with a minimalists mindset: add only the requested features.
 Nothing more.

-10. Deep Deterministic Policy Gradients for Robotic Manipulations: Reinforcement Learning
+Project 13: Deep Deterministic Policy Gradients for Robotic Manipulations and Reinforcement Learning ($322)

 Project earnings: $322